dart-lang/leak_tracker/pkgs/leak_tracker_flutter_testing/lib/src/testing_for_testing/README.md

-This forlder contains model and tests to test that test methods test leaks as expected.
+This forlder contains model and tests to test that methods like `testWidgets`, that use API of this package, detect leaks as expected.

+See example of usage in [the test](../../../test/tests/end_to_end/testing_test.dart).